shreshthmohan/wildex/README.md

 Not yet sure if it will be a card game or not.
 But the info will be in the form of cards.

 If you'd like to help out, drop me a line via shreshthmohan@hey.com

+## Contribution

+if you want to contribute, you can pick:
+1. card features (what info we should have on the card)
+2. design (what it should look like)
+3. species (pick a species & list all the info that will be on the card)
+4. jargon (cards that explain scientific terms)